autthapon/MINTEL_LiveChat/README.md

     internal var tmnId:String!  --> tmnid of saleforce chat entity internal var salesforceFirst:Bool = false --> if you want go to saleforce immediately (default is chatbot)
 ```

+4. you can stop the Chat , please call stopChat()